Caching in Yii2 and speed comparisons

 DbCache Config

 To set up Dbcache, we first have to create a cache table.
-You can find the schema required by Dbcache in Yii2 project directory under vendor\yiisoft\yii2\caching\migrations.
-Next, configure the application to use Dbcache as is shown below:
+You can find the schema required by Dbcache in the Yii2 project directory under vendor\yiisoft\yii2\caching\migrations.
+Next, configure the application to use Dbcache as shown below:

 'cache' => [